badabingbreda/advanced-custom-fields-viewer/README.md

 * Keyboard shortcuts! `shift` + `v` toggles viewer.

-* Added ability to view ACF data when in Beaver Builder editor/Beaver Themer.
+* Added ability to view ACF data when in Beaver Builder editor/Beaver Themer for posts and archives.

 ### Advanced Features